rusparrish/Visual-Thinking-Lens/README.md

 - **Soft Collapse** – Rebuilding structure through recursive pressure.
 [PDF](cases/case-soft-collapse.pdf)
 - **Concert Score** – Single-image walkthrough under full Lens scoring pressure.
 [PDF](cases/case-concert-score.pdf)

+Library of before/after images: https://www.artistinfluencer.com/library

+Instead of “stacking synonyms,” the Lens redistributes conceptual gravity, pulling apart overused clusters and encouraging underrepresented variants to emerge.
+It is a Visual Collapse Lens, recursive prompt engine and aesthetic failure lab rolled into one.

+Unlike Midjourney, DALL·E, Stable Diffusion Sora, Runway, Gen-2, the Lens works by analyzing images and the prompts that formed them, tracking breakdowns, then, it reverse-engineers fixes, layer by layer, token by token, through real-time critique cycles.

+Prompt interpretation linked to logic axis-aware failure detection.
+Other systems don’t say: “Your prompt caused spatial collapse” or “This token triggers overuse.”

+They may let you change the prompt, but they don’t tell you why it failed structurally.
 ---

 ## What This Is Not